drwwoob/McDoner/docs/futurePlan.md

 saving and reading the whole file is a bit uh, so i'm thinking of saving and reading replacing parts, implementing a logic for undo similar to the logic for texturing. what i'm thinking is like seperating `importing spirit`, `page content`, `game setting` and such with idex numbers, so that undo will contain something like a `pair<int, string>` so that the code know after reading where to go and change.
 Oh, ***《`pair<int, T>`》***, mind explode
 > man this is getting **urgent** as i am stuffing way too many things (some uneccessary) in a project's Data

+## two loading methods

+extention for [better undo logic](#better-undo-logic).
+Currently I am thinking of two ways to store the undo data, either to store the corresponding struct directly, using something like a `std::variant`, which would cause more cost on storage.
+The other way is to store everything with string, and load the string into struct when `undo` is called, which would cost more on runtime speed.
+What about i just make it a user-choosing thing, and have both function implemented.

 ## point and click plug-in